Data

 Key numbers

-What is sovereign debt
+What is sovereign debt?

 Sovereign debt is the money national governments borrow to finance public spending when tax revenues and other domestic resources are insufficient.
-Governments can borrow from domestic creditors or externally from foreign creditors, including other governments (bilaterally), from multilateral institutions (like the World Bank), or from private investors.
+Governments can borrow from domestic creditors or externally from foreign creditors, including from other governments (bilaterally), from multilateral institutions (like the World Bank), or from private investors.

 How much debt do countries hold?

 Debt stocks measure the total amount of outstanding debt that a country owes.
-Changes in debt stocks are driven by new borrowing and repayments and other factors such as exchange rate fluctuations and debt restructuring.
+Changes in debt stocks are driven by new borrowing and repayments, and other factors such as exchange rate fluctuations and debt restructuring.

 How much debt is owed to whom?